LakotaRobotics1038/SensorHub2022/README.md

 # Python Code For Raspberry Pi
-Lasers are functional:

-    If you get errorno 121, check wiring

-    Add pins connected to laser XSHUT pins to commented list
+## Setup

-If using DIO sensors:
+* If using DIO sensors:

-    Copy line mentioning linit switch for all sensors
+  * Copy line mentioning linit switch for all sensors

-For LEDs:
+* For LEDs:

-    Set LightCount to the number of LEDs
+  * Set LightCount to the number of LEDs

-    Choose message or rotate
+  * Choose message or rotate

-    Change delay, to balance LED animations with sensor outputs
+  * Change delay, to balance LED animations

-RIO coms:
+* RIO coms:

-    Are currently iffy, Plan is to make it USB primary with Rx/Tx pin option commented When Setting Up New Raspberry Pi

-    use "pip3 install" with all necessary imports
+  * use `pip3 install` with all necessary imports

-    enable i2c bus in the settings
+  * enable i2c bus in the settings

-    set the hub program to run on boot in rc.local
+### Running program as a linux service

+1. Open a terminal in the project folder
+2. `sudo ln -s led1038.service /lib/systemd/system/led1038.service`
+3. `sudo ln -s hub1038.service /lib/systemd/system/hub1038.service`
+4. `sudo systemctl daemon-reload`
+5. `sudo systemctl enable led1038`
+6. `sudo systemctl enable hub1038`
+7. Restart the pi

+## Troubleshooting

+### Lasers

+* If you get errorno 121, check wiring
+* Add pins connected to laser XSHUT pins to commented list

+## Known Issues

+* If lasers are in use, you have to power-cycle the pi to restart the hub program